Ellesmere Canal: Route planning

 The formal proposal for the canal was launched at a meeting in Ellesmere in 1791 for a canal from Netherpool (now Ellesmere Port) on the River Mersey to the River Dee at Chester.
 It would then go in a south easterly direction via Overton (south of Wrexham) to the River Severn at Shrewsbury.
 Branches would then be cut to the iron making and coal mining areas at Bersham between Wrexham and Ruabon and to the copper mines at Llanymynech.
-By 1793 an Act of Parliament had been passed allowing the Ellesmere Canal company to build the canal.
+By 1793 an act of Parliament, the Ellesmere and Chester Canal Act 1793 (33 Geo.
+3. c.
+91), had been passed allowing the Ellesmere Canal company to build the canal.

 However this route of the canal beyond Chester was not to the liking of all backers.
 They wanted the canal's course to follow a more westerly route from the Dee to the Severn passing directly through the Welsh mining areas.
 Eventually this proposal was the one that canal engineer John Duncombe followed when he eventually surveyed the route.
 Notable civil engineer William Jessop was called into advise; he too recommended the route surveyed by Duncombe.
 Jessop was eventually appointed the project's engineer while Thomas Telford was appointed as General Agent.
 The northernmost section, a contour canal, from the Mersey to the Dee was completed in 1797.
 This allowed the company to generate revenue from tolls to help finance construction of the rest of the canal.

 However the westerly route posed formidable engineering obstacles.
 Close to the Eglwyseg and Ruabon mountains, there were deep river valleys to be crossed and high ground to be tunnelled.
 Duncombe's survey involved a climb of 303 ft from Chester to Wrexham, a 4607 yd tunnel at Ruabon, a high level crossing over the Dee at Pontcysyllte, a further tunnel and aqueduct near Chirk, and a tunnel in Shropshire near Weston Lullingfields.

 A plan of the canal, published in 1795, showed the route between Netherpool in the north to Shrewsbury to the south: